-- Evaluated performance and approved compensation for CEO and other executive officers. - Approved overall compensation budget and incentive program for the company. - Reviewed new policy relating to new Rule 10D-1 of the US Securities Exchange Act of 1934 for recovering certain executive compensation in the event of a material negative financial restatement, and related amendments to the short term incentive plan. - Reviewed a number of workforce and organizational changes. - Continued focus on succession planning for senior management positions.
+- Evaluated performance and approved compensation for CEO and other executive officers. - Approved overall compensation budget and incentive program for the company. - Reviewed a number of workforce and organizational changes. - Continued focus on succession planning for senior management positions.

 Committee members relevant skills and experience